thiklock/thiklock/README.md

 ### Hi there 👋
-I am currently a data Enthusiast!
+- I am currently a data Enthusiast!
-I Code Python
+- Code Pyhton
-I am Currently a Analytics Engineer in N26.
+- I am Currently a Analytics Engineer in N26.

 <!--
 **thiklock/thiklock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.